On Sale This Week: Lean Ground Beef + Pork Side Ribs

 Running and expanding a regenerative farm business is complex.
 We raise animals, work with butchers, manage storage, and handle distribution.
 Growing too fast could compromise the care and attention that define what we do.

-Because of that, we are committed to steady, sustainable growth.
+Because of that, we're committed to steady, sustainable growth.
 This approach maintains quality, supports our team and partner farms, and allows us to deliver the best possible food to you.

 Unlike typical e-commerce products, pasture-raised proteins are not widgets.
 Many business strategies that work in other industries simply do not fit farming.
 Margins are tight, and supply depends on animals, soil health, and weather, not algorithms.